Hamms/wc3-route-guide/Reign of Chaos/2 - Path of the Damned (Undead Campaign)/8 - Under the Burning Sky.md

 ## Notes

-Kill the ghost to free up pop
+Kill the Shade to free up population

 Get Web for gryphons